 When it comes to qualifiers, strong ones like 'very', 'extremely', 'super-duper', and so on, are often unnecessary.
 Try using a stronger adjective rather than qualifying a weak one—I'm not 'very unhappy' about bad prose, I'm furious about it!

 3. 'At random'.
 Randomness has similar problems with 'every so often' and the fact is, if something is in fact happening at random (lightening strikes, cancer diagnoses, spinning bottles) most of the time the reader will already know that.
 In a real, published book (Robert Newcomb's 'The Fifth Sorceress') I found the sentence 'severed limbs were scattered at random'.
 This sentence is disturbing not only because of its semantic content, nor the redundancy of 'scattered' and 'at random', but because of the inference that somehow, somewhere, there are severed limbs being scattered deliberately and methodically.

 4. The –ing Mistake.
+Don't worry, it's not a cuss.
 Words ending with –ing occur simultaneous to the action in the rest of the sentence.
 'Running up the stairs, she opened the door' is an impossibility.
 You can't open a door while running up the stairs.
 Lots of the mistakes I list here have exceptions, but this one is a grammatical rule; do not do this.
 It won't make a reader close your story and leave (probably) and it won't make an acquisitions editor reject your manuscript on its own (probably), but it's a warning sign to anyone who already is disposed to be critical of your writing.
 Don't give them any excuses.